NaN:NaN

 iu_1271553_424267.webp

-It was pretty cool.
-They handed us a log book each and said hey you can learn how to do this too.
+Afterwards they handed us log books and said 'hey you can learn how to do this too!'

 So we went back a couple of weeks later for ground school/first jump course with their instructors.
 We learned safety procedures, how to navigate the parachute after it opens and how to land safely.